olin-build/olin-api/README.md

 # API Components

-### API URL
+### API Architecture

+Data is stored in [MongoDB](https://www.mongodb.com/) and accessed by the various resources written in [flask](http://flask.pocoo.org/) via the [mongoengine](http://mongoengine.org/) connector.
+Each resource (people, auth, etc.) is linked to one or more corresponding mongoDB collections (Person, Token, Application, etc.).

 Olin-api is hosted at `http://olin-api.herokuapps.com`.
 Accessing a sub-resource like `auth` is as simple as sending a request to `http://olin-api.herokuapps.com/auth/` and its endpoints!

 ### Authentication